MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.37.md

 (ix) We prohibit parking, walking, or hunting within 150 feet (45 m) of any active oil and gas facility or equipment.

-(x) We allow the use of bright eyes or reflective tape for flagging or trail markers.
+(x) We only allow the use of bright eyes or reflective tape for flagging or trail markers.

 (xi) We restrict the use of all-terrain vehicles (ATVs) to designated trails.
 ATVs are allowed from September 1 through the last day of February.
 We allow ATVs only for hunting, fishing, and other wildlife-related activities.